atosti/java-testing/README.md

       src/test/java/…    //Contains the tests for your project
       ```

    * Although the tests are in a separate folder, put them in the same **_package_** as your source.
-This gives your tests the permissions required to perform [reflection](https://docs.oracle.com/javase/tutorial/reflect/), allowing for testing of private methods (should you choose to do so).
+      * This gives your tests the permissions required to perform [reflection](https://docs.oracle.com/javase/tutorial/reflect/), allowing for the testing of private methods (should you choose to do so).

 ## Formatting guidelines
 ### Breaking down test files